 Taught by internationally recognized experts in the field at a non-denominational university.

 The MA track in Religion, Health, and Wellbeing consists of:

-- A course unit on Ethics and Healthcare (5 ECTS)
+A course unit on Ethics in Care (5 ECTS);

 The introductory course outlines some of the basic theories and concepts that help us think through the intersections between religion, health, and wellbeing from psychological, anthropological, and philosophical perspectives.
 Case studies will be taken mainly from the field of Spiritual Care.

 The course unit on Ethics in Care explores the moral issues surrounding various forms of intervention in human life.
 The bounds of technical possibilities are constantly shifting.
 How do ethicists discuss euthanasia, dignity in the process of dying?
 And how do we define what is good care within specific contexts?
 Issues such as relationality, vulnerability, and embodiment in relation to processes of signification will be discussed from an ethics of care perspective.